gittuf/gittuf/README.md

 meaning any developer can independently verify that a repository’s changes followed the expected security policies.
 In other words, gittuf removes the forge as a single point of trust in the software supply chain!
+📊 A detailed [comparison table](./docs/comparison.md) is available that contrasts gittuf’s design and goals with other trust-based systems like Guix and sequoia-git.

 gittuf is an incubating project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].